Co-Teaching for Unsupervised Domain Adaptation and Expansion: Experiments

 \section{Experiments}

-We evaluate the viability of the proposed CT method in the context of two tasks, \ie multi-class image classification and driving scene segmentation.
+We evaluate \model for multi-class image classification and driving scene segmentation.
+We use ResNet-50 \cite{he2016deep} as the student network for image classification, and DeepLabv2 \cite{chen2017deeplab} for semantic segmentation, unless otherwise stated.
 It is worth pointing out that UDE as an emerging topic is less studied.
-We shall naturally include methods directly targeted at UDE, namely KDDE \cite{tomm21kdde}.
-Meanwhile, as our method is built based on two teacher networks ($\mathcal{N}_s$ and $\mathcal{N}_t$), methods used for obtaining these networks, \eg SRDC for image classification \cite{tang2020unsupervised} and FDA \cite{yang2020fda} for semantic segmentation, shall be treated as baselines.
-In addition, methods developed for other purposes yet technically applicable for UDE, \eg MultiT \cite{you2017learning} which performs knowledge distillation given multiple teachers is also included.
-So for a fair and comprehensive evaluation, we organize the competitor methods into the following three groups: methods targeted at UDE, methods targeted at UDA, and methods technically related.
-All experiments are run within the PyTorch framework with two NVIDIA Tesla P40 cards.
+So for a fair and comprehensive evaluation, we organize the baselines into the following three groups: methods targeted at UDE, methods targeted at UDA, and methods technically related.
+All experiments are run with PyTorch on two NVIDIA Tesla P40 cards.